sushil-up/Next-Auth/README.md

-# NextAuth Integration In Next js
+# NextAuth Integration in Next.js

-This project showcases how to implement authentication using NextAuth with various OAuth providers.
-Specifically, it utilizes Google, Twitter, and GitHub for secure and convenient user sign-ins.
+This project demonstrates how to implement authentication in a Next.js application using NextAuth.
+It integrates multiple OAuth providers including Google, Twitter, and GitHub to enable secure and convenient user sign-ins.

 ## About NextAuth js
 NextAuth.js is a powerful, open-source authentication library designed for seamless integration with Next.js and Serverless frameworks.
 It offers easy-to-implement authentication solutions for full-stack applications and aims to expand support for additional frameworks in the future.